 How do I get SEC Network without cable?

 SEC Network is included in channel lineups of several popular streaming services.
 These include fuboTV, Hulu + Live TV, and Sling TV.
-Cord-cutters can also watch the channel through AT&T TV NOW’s MAX package, TVision’s TVision Live+ plan, and YouTube TV.
+Cord-cutters can also watch the channel through DIRECTV STREAM’s Choice package, TVision’s TVision Live+ plan, and YouTube TV.
 For more information about watching SEC Network on YouTube TV, check out our YouTube TV review.

 What’s the most affordable streaming service to watch SEC Network on?

 The best budget option for cord-cutters to get an SEC Network stream without an expensive cable contract is Sling TV.
-The streaming service includes SEC Network in its Sling TV Orange plan, which costs $30/mo.
+The streaming service includes SEC Network in its Sling TV Orange plan with the Sports Extra add-on, which costs $51/mo.

 Can I record sports action on SEC Network?

 Yes, every streaming service that includes SEC Network in its channel lineup also enables customers to record shows.
 The pick of these is YouTube TV, which has a cloud DVR service that offers unlimited recording space for up to 9 months. fuboTV has 30 hours of cloud DVR, Hulu + Live TV’s service has 50 hours, and Sling TV comes with 10 hours of storage space.
-AT&T NOW TV users can record SEC Network content on 500 hours of cloud DVR space, and TVision Live+ comes with 100 hours of storage.
+DIRECTV STREAM users can record SEC Network content with unlimited hours of cloud DVR space, and TVision Live+ comes with 100 hours of storage.
 Most of these services also enable storage space to be boosted for an extra monthly fee.

 How much does SEC Network cost?